silverfisk/silverfisk.github.io/content/posts/observability/fluent-bit.md

     K8S-Logging.Exclude On
 ```

-We then let the [cloudwatch_logs](https://docs.fluentbit.io/manual/pipeline/outputs/cloudwatch) output use the ```log_group_template``` key to define a unique log group based on _namespace_ and other labels seen below.
-For us, this combination of labels would correspond so that it only resolves for customer pods.
-All other logs will fall back to the ```log_group_name``` and end up in a cluster application log.
+To isolate logs and limit access to information based on least privilege, we use the cloudwatch_logs output and the log_group_template key to define a unique log group based on namespace and other labels.
+For our purposes, this combination of labels is only relevant for customer pods.
+All other logs will fall back to the log_group_name and be stored in the cluster application log.
 ```
 [OUTPUT]
     Name                cloudwatch_logs